ashutoshmjain/shutri/PROJECT_ARTIFACTS/VIBE_METHODOLOGY.md

 ---

+## 2. What's in a Name?

+The name "VIBE" was chosen for two reasons:

+1.  **It's an acronym:** It stands for **V**alue-Integrated, **I**terative, **B**acklog-**E**nabled, which are the core pillars of the methodology.
+2.  **It's a nod to its origins:** This methodology was developed and refined during the creation of the `shutri` project.
+In Hindi, the word **"shutri" (श्रुति)** is a phonetic match for a word that means **"vibe"** or "vibration," and also refers to the concept of "that which is heard" in ancient texts.
+This connection felt appropriate for a project focused on audio and a methodology focused on a new way of "hearing" the development process.

+---

-## 2. The Core Philosophy: Your LLM as the Developer
+## 3. The Core Philosophy: Your LLM as the Developer

 The VIBE methodology is built on a fundamental shift in perspective: **the LLM is the developer**.
 The human's role is to act as the **Project Manager** or **Product Owner**—setting the vision, defining the goals, and verifying the results.